efogtech/endgame-trackball/README.md

 Features:
 1. Wireless (BLE) or wired (Type-C)
 2. Twist-to-scroll as well as drag scroll (both high resolution)
-3. Guaranteed 250 Hz polling rate, up to 450 Hz when the sensors feel like it
+3. Ultra low profile and compact design
-4. 8 buttons with magnetically attachable "keycaps"
+4. Guaranteed 250 Hz polling rate, up to 450 Hz when the sensors feel like it
-5. Supported ball size: 52-55mm
+5. 8 buttons with magnetically attachable keycaps, 2 rotary encoders
-6. Ball Transfer Units (BTU) or static bearings (hot swap with an adapter)
+6. 52-55mm supported ball size
-7. Up to 1500 mAh (102550 size) battery with 3 pin 1.0 mm connector
+7. Ball Transfer Units (BTU) or static bearings (hot swap with an adapter)
-8. Fast charging (up to 15W) with QC and PD support
+8. Up to 1500 mAh (102550 size) battery with 3 pin 1.0 mm connector
-9. Backlight (white), underglow (RGB)
+9. Fast charging (up to 15W) with QC and PD support
-10. Two rotary encoders
+10. Backlight (white), underglow (RGB)

 ## Demo